On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Conserved Quantities

 and symplectic structure,

 The model \eqref{e:toy_model} admits many of the symmetries of \eqref{e:dcnls}, including phase invariance, scaling, time translation and time reversal.
-However, many of these symmetries are redundant, and the known only invariant, other than \eqref{e:hamiltonian} is the mass quantity,
+However, many of these symmetries are redundant, and the known only invariant, other than \eqref{e:hamiltonian}, is the mass quantity

-\begin{rem} While we are summing over all nodes above to observe conservation, as the equation with boundary conditions \eqref{e:dirichletbc} remains compactly supported on the same region, both $H$ and $M$ are still conserved when one sums only from $j = 1$ to $N$. \end{rem}
+Using the structure of the equations, it can be seen that given $b(0)$ initially compactly supported (on a finite number of nodes), the solution $b(t)$ remains compactly supported for all time.
+While we are summing over all nodes above to observe conservation of $H$ and $M$, as the equation with boundary conditions \eqref{e:dirichletbc} remains compactly supported on the same region, both $H$ and $M$ are still conserved when one sums only from $j = 1$ to $N$.

-Using the structure of the equations, it can be seen that given $b (0) $ initially compactly supported on a finite number of nodes, the solution $b(t)$ remains compactly supported for all time.
-This easily is seen from the structure of the equation.

 Defining circles $\mathbb{T}_j$ for $j = 1,\dots,N$ as

 the authors in \cite{CKSTT} point out that the flow of \eqref{e:toy_model}, which is referred to as $S(t) b_0$, leaves each ${\mathbb T}_j$ invariant.
 In \cite{CMOS1}, it was observed that \eqref{e:toy_model} also has a natural probabilistic formulation and can be seen to have some basic recurrence properties.